Table of content

 How does acupuncture help for meniscal tears?

-Acupuncture research is limited because it’s difficult to quantify its effects.
-The lack of high-quality evidence means we can’t draw reliable conclusions yet.
-And unfortunately, this means we can’t tell how well acupuncture works for treating meniscal tears.
+Acupuncture research is limited because it’s difficult to measure its effects.
+The lack of high-quality evidence means we can’t draw reliable conclusions yet, and we can’t tell how well acupuncture works for treating meniscal tears.

-Despite this, many people report finding acupuncture helpful for a wide range of symptoms and health conditions.
+Many people report finding acupuncture helpful for various symptoms and health conditions despite this.

 These include chronic pain, inflammation, arthritis and other musculoskeletal problems.
 Some research suggests that acupuncture may speed up post-operative recovery times too.